marc2332/bliss/doc/docs/index.md

 ```
 [Read more about Live Scan](flint_scan_plotting.md)

-### Data plot in Flint
+### Custom plot in Flint

 Flint can also display data coming from other sources than a live scan.
-Data created on the BLISS shell like an image, scatter, 1D data can be displayed in different type of plots selected by user: curve plot, scatter plot, image plot ...
+Data created on the BLISS shell like an 1D, and 2D data can be displayed
+in different type of plots selected by user: curve plot, scatter plot, image plot...

 Example: